AlexsJones/jaeger-bomb/README.md

 This app will create a nest of spans every few seconds and send them to a server running on another pod.

+- Have Jaeger running in Kubernetes.
+- Point Jaegerbomb at your collectors.
+- It will create some spans.

 ```
 cd helm
 helm install jaeger-bomb . --set=jaeger.agent.connectionstring="mycollector.svc:9999"
 ```

+More detail below.

 ## How to use this repository 💅